pyOpenSci/pyopensci.github.io/_posts/2022-10-18-what-makes-a-python-package-healthy.md

 ### Goals for package metrics

+These metrics will help us quantify several of our goals:
 We hope that:

-* after a package has gone through peer review, some of the package elements have improved.
-* over time, that improvement continues and develops.
-* the package is maintained over time and if not, we help find another reviewer or sunset / archive the package in a way that is least impactful for it's current users.
+* Peer review improves Python package structure and usability.
+* Peer review in some way supports maintenance and/or responsible archiving when a package comes to life-end.
+* Over time, the package is improved and maintained with possible contributions for those other than the maintainer.

 We need metrics to understand things like

-* community adoption of the package (are scientists using it?)
+* Community adoption of the package (are scientists using it?)
-* maintenance level of the package (are maintainers still working on it and fixing bugs?)
+* Maintenance level of the package (are maintainers still working on it and fixing bugs?)
-* infrastructure (are tests setup to help identify if contributions break things?)
+* Infrastructure (are tests setup to help identify if contributions break things? )
-* usability (is the package documented in a way that helps users quickly get started)
+* Usability (is the package documented in a way that helps users quickly get started)

 ### A discussion about package health on twitter